citizen27/CLaPT/README.md

 # CLaPT - Collect Logs and Parse Them

-Mind numbing parts of this docuemnttaion have been written by AI, particularly ChatGPT.
+Mind numbing parts of this docuemnttaion have been written by AI, particularly ChatGPT and Bard.
 All PowerShell scripts are written, tested and developed by me, or me and other humans.

 ## Overview

 This code repository contains many scripts for collecting and parsing Windows Logs and databases.
-It is designed to assist in the monitoring and analysis of Windows system events, enabling you to gain insights into system activities and potential security incidents.
+It is designed to assist in the monitoring and analysis of Windows system events, enabling you to gain insights into system activities and potential security incidents or visibility gaps.
+This "toolkit" eventually plans encompass a massive amount of automated triage.
+I am focusing less on the digital forensic side of things, and more on rapid repsonse to security incidents from an IR perspective.

 ## Features